I-66 Multimodal Improvements Inside the Beltway

 - Enhance carpool and other TDM strategies throughout the corridor

-- Widening of I-66 eastbound from the Dulles Connector Road to Ballston with lanes opening in late 2019.
+- Widening of I-66 eastbound from the Dulles Connector Road to Ballston with lanes opening in early 2020.

 The project will benefit travelers by: